Everest shut down after Nepal suspends permits over virus

-Nepal on Friday suspended permits to climb Everest because of the coronavirus pandemic, closing off the world's biggest mountain a day after China halted access from its side

-Nepal has suspended climbing on all mountains in the country and stopped issuing tourist visas, Yogesh Bhattarai, Minister for Culture Tourism and Civil Aviation told AFP
+Nepal on Friday suspended permits to climb Everest over the coronavirus pandemic, closing off the world's biggest mountain a day after China halted access from its side.
+Nepal has halted climbing on all mountains in the country and stopped issuing tourist visas, Yogesh Bhattarai, Minister for Culture Tourism and Civil Aviation told AFP.

+The Himalayan country earns millions of dollars a year from Everest permits.
 "The government has decided to suspend all spring expeditions and scrap permits for the time being.
-The decision can be reviewed after analysing the global scenario over the coming month," Bhattarai said.
+The decision can be reviewed after analyzing the global scenario over the coming month," Bhattarai said.

+Last year's spring window saw a record 885 people summit Everest, 644 of them from Nepal and 241 from the northern flank in Tibet.
+The traffic-clogged season saw 11 deaths on the mountain, with at least four blamed on overcrowding.

+Everest attracts hundreds of mountaineers from all over the world each spring, when a window of good weather opens up between late April and the end of May, prompting a rush for the summit.
+Nepal has so far confirmed only one case of coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)